-The season to avoid for your Loire Valley trip is winter.
+The season to avoid for a Loire Valley trip is winter.
 The winter months see rain and cooler temperatures, and some châteaux may be closed.

 If you don’t have a car in France, we recommend booking one with Discover Cars.
 This site is great because it takes all major rental companies, such as Hertz, Avis, and more, and compares prices for you.
 If this is your first time driving in France, check out our best tips for renting a car in France.

-If you plan to explore Paris before visiting the Loire Valley, you can take a train from Paris to Tours, Blois, or Orléans and then pick up your rental car in one of these cities.
-The train journey from Paris to Orléans, for example, takes 1hr 7 min.
+If you plan to visit Paris before heading to the Loire Valley, you can take a train from Paris to Tours, Blois, or Orléans and then pick up your rental car in one of these cities.

 Defining the Perfect Loire Valley Itinerary

 If you visit the Loire Valley for the first time, you may want to stick to the main sites.
-However, the most memorable Loire Valley trips usually begin when you leave the beaten path.
+However, the most memorable Loire Valley trip usually begins when you leave the beaten path.

 So what should include the perfect Loire Valley itinerary?